ScriptBasic/WinPBX/docs/CVAR Class.md

 #### Return value

 The contents of the variant as a CBSTR.
+Same as *bstr*.

 #### Example